sharma1981/liteExchange/README.md

                 display : Shows all order books in the central order book quit : Shutdowns the server

+## <a name="OfflineOrderEntry">**7.
+Offline order entry mode:**

-**Offline Order Entry Mode :** The default mode is FIX server mode.
+The default mode is FIX server mode.
 However, if you specify an order file in ome.ini as below :

 					OFFLINE_ORDER_ENTRY_FILE=orders.txt

-The order matcher will process all the orders in that file bypassing FIX protocol and produce offline_order_entry_results.txt as result file.
+the order matcher will process all the orders in that file bypassing FIX protocol and produce offline_order_entry_results.txt as result file.
 For an example offlone order file see :

 https://github.com/akhin/multithreaded_order_matching_engine/blob/master/bin/sample_offline_order_file.txt